hadzicni/Taskly-iOS/README.md

 ### Requirements

-- Xcode 15+
+- Xcode 16.3+
-- iOS 17+ simulator or device
+- iOS 18+ simulator or device
 - Swift 5.9+
-- macOS 13 Ventura or newer
+- macOS 15 Sequoia or newer

 ### 🧑‍💻 Run the App